-The ACM SIGCSE maintains three moderated mailing lists for announcements and discussion of topics of general interest to SIGCSE members.
+The ACM SIGCSE maintains four moderated mailing lists for announcements and discussion of topics of general interest to SIGCSE members.
 Subscription is limited to SIGCSE members, and posting is restricted to subscribers.

-- SIGCSE-volunteers is an "opt-in" listserv used to keep SIGCSE members up-to-date with volunteer opportunities within the organization.
+- SIGCSE-volunteers is a low-volume, opt-in, mailing list intended to make volunteer opportunities available to the SIGCSE community.
+If you joined that list and haven't seen anything yet, don't worry, there have not yet been postings.
 All Board approved volunteer positions will be posted to both SIGCSE-members and SIGCSE-volunteers.
 All conference specific volunteer positions will be posted to SIGCSE-volunteers only.
 We encourage all members to subscribe to this listserv to be made aware of the volunteer opportunities within the organization.

-Most SIGCSE members typically subscribe to both lists.
+Most SIGCSE members typically subscribe to SIGCSE-announce and SIGCSE-members.
 Those who only want to hear about the most important events and activities should subscribe to SIGCSE-announce.

 To Be Added or Removed

 All SIGCSE members are automatically subscribed to the SIGCSE-announce list.
 To manage your subscription to the SIGCSE-announce list, log in to myacm.acm.org and go to the "Electronic Mailing Lists" page.